jeancroy/FuzzySearch/readme.md

 >Wall painting 101

-Flipside of alowing free word order is prefering properly ordered words.
+Flip side of allowing free word order is preferring properly ordered words.
 This is done by giving a bonus of (bonus_token_order) each time two consecutive token in the query are in order in the match

 ### Multiple field matching

 > cliche 1977

 This query would match in both title and year field.
-Flipside of alowing Multiple field matching is giving preference to words in the same field:
+Flip side of allowing Multiple field matching is giving preference to words in the same field:

  >"john doe", two word, same field